[kernel][s390x] Occasional failures due timeout

 This job fails after 30 mins on osd (on s390x https://openqa.suse.de/tests/3063543), on other archs completes after 1,25 - 1,5 hour

-#7 Updated by pvorel about 2 years ago
+#7 Updated by pvorel over 2 years ago

 In case of ltp_controllers running in openQA, when observed (still running) job http://quasar.suse.cz/tests/3323 on my instance s390zp13.suse.de on cgroup_fj_stress_freezer_2_2_each machine got irresponsible for some time due this test (but I haven't noticed high load before), so virsh console in svirt backend exited.